 We know that several organisms such as fish, crustaceans, mollusks and algae, both small and large, live near the salmon farming centers and that many of them are harvested for commercialization.
 Likewise, most of the biomass of the ocean is made up of microscopic organisms such as bacteria and unicellular algae, which form the basis of the marine trophic chain.
 Therefore, it is necessary to consider and evaluate the effect of pesticides on each of the organisms that inhabit the surroundings of Chile’s aquaculture farms.

-Since 2016, we at the LIA MORFUN have been studying the effects of these antiparasitic agents on groups of organisms – from larvae of mollusks and echinoderms (sea urchins) of economic importance to microscopic organisms of ecological importance (for example, bacteria responsible for consume atmospheric CO2).
+Since 2016, the LIA MORFUN laboratory with the support of centers INCAR and COPAS SA at University of Concepcion have been studying the effects of these antiparasitic agents on groups of organisms – from larvae of mollusks and echinoderms (sea urchins) of economic importance to microscopic organisms of ecological importance (for example, bacteria responsible for consume atmospheric CO2).
 To study the effect of these compounds on the fertilization of eggs and the development of larvae, we work with larvae of choro zapato (Choromytilus chorus) and two types of sea urchins (Sphaerechinus granularis and Paracentrotus lividus) – all organisms of commercial importance – submitting them to different concentrations of pesticides for periods of up to 5 days.
 In addition, we study the effect of these antiparasitics on the abundance and activity of marine microbes and micro algae, which use atmospheric carbon in both the presence and absence of sunlight.
 These organisms are key to the regulation of the planet’s climate.

 Our results have been quite interesting, since we have observed an important effect on the success of egg fertilization of the “choro zapato” under the influence of Azamethiphos and Deltamethrin.
 Interestingly, the intermediate stages (trocófora) of the larvae of the “choro zapato” had an abnormally accelerated development in the presence of pesticides.
 The sea urchins, on the other hand, developed malformations in their skeletons and extremities and experienced delays in growth (Figures 1 and 2).